Chapter 2: The Master's and Education Specialist Degrees

 J. Final Examination

-J.1 Nature
+J1.
+Nature

 For students pursuing a thesis or report option, the culminating experience shall be a defense of the thesis or report.

-J.2 Scheduling
+J2.
+Scheduling

 In the case of a candidate writing a thesis or report, the examination cannot be scheduled until the supervisory committee certifies that a satisfactory copy of the thesis or report has been presented.
 The candidate must file with the Graduate School an Approval for Final Examination Form signed by each member of the committee.
+The major professor or co-major professors are responsible for obtaining signature on the ballot from all committee members.
+Committee members will sign the ballot and submit the signed ballot to the Graduate School.
 By signing this form, the faculty member indicates only that the form of the thesis or report is acceptable for review and that a final examination may be scheduled.
 Signing does not imply that the content of the thesis or report is satisfactory.
 When the examination has been scheduled, the Graduate School will send a final examination ballot and an ETDR ballot to the major professor and notify in writing all members of the committee regarding the time and place.

 Final examinations should be scheduled so as to give the supervisory committee at least two weeks to review the thesis.
 Preference is for final examinations to be given on the Manhattan campus unless the academic program is completely online.
 However, arrangements can be made for the student and the supervisory committee to conduct the defense via video conference.
 The student must work with their major professor or co-major professors and graduate program director to arrange a physical location for the on-campus faculty members.
 On-campus faculty members should participate in the same location.
-The major professor or co-major professors is responsible for obtaining signature on the ballot from all committee members.
+The major professor or co-major professors is responsible for obtaining signatures on the ballot from all committee members.
 Committee members will sign the ballot and return the scanned copy to the major professor or provide their vote via digital means.
 The original ballot with committee member’s signature and the scanned ballots or digital message will be delivered to the Graduate School.

-J.3 Failure and Repetition
+J3.
+Failure and Repetition

 At least 2/3 of the members of the supervisory committee must sign the final ETDR before the ballot can be processed and the thesis or report submitted to K-REX.

-J.4 Competency Revalidation of Courses
+J4.
+Competency Revalidation of Courses

-If a student's program of study includes any course credits more than seven years old at the time the student is expected to complete all degree requirements, the final master's examination will normally include an examination over the body of course work listed on the program of study.
+If a student's program of study includes any course credits more than seven years old at the time the student is expected to complete all degree requirements, a revalidation plan for the old courses must be submitted with the program of study to the Graduate School.
+The course(s) must be revalidated the semesters the student graduates or prior to the last semester.

 The form and content of this competency examination is determined by each master's or Education Specialist program which may impose additional requirements for revalidating the student's competency in the supporting course work.
 In a master's or Education Specialist program for which such a revalidation examination may be inappropriate, an exception to this policy may be sought from the Dean of the Graduate School.

-J.5 Change in Program and Research Credit
+J5.
+Change in Program and Research Credit

 A graduate student who changes from doctoral program to a master’s or Education Specialist degree with thesis option may include up to eight hours of dissertation research credit toward their thesis research credit if recommended by the supervisory committee.